(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - Once the batter is smooth, stir in almond flour and chocolate chips by hand.
 Start with 3/4 a cup almond flour and add more if the batter is too runny.
 I used 1 cup of almond flour.
 If you use a thick nut butter, you may need less than 1 cup.

-- Scrape the batter into little dessert dishes and enjoy.
-Or enjoy from the bowl with a spoon like I do!
+- Scrape the batter into little dessert dishes and enjoy!
+Or enjoy straight from the bowl with a spoon like I do!

 - Store leftovers in the fridge for up to 5 days.